sensu/sensu-go-workshop/lessons/operator/10/README.md

    > - The "Begin time", "Expiry in seconds", and "Expire on Resolve" settings let us control when Sensu will begin supressing alerts, and when Sensu should resume processing of alerts.
    > - The "Reason" field lets us leave a comment or provide a description for the silence.
    > **Note:**
-   > Sensu entities automatically participate in subscriptions named `entity:<entity-name>`
+   > Sensu agents automatically add and subscribe to subscriptions named `entity:<entity-name>`.

 ## Bulk Silencing